Coastal Protection and Infrastructure Upgrades

 The street will then become one way, west bound, creating a downtown loop These improvements are critical for safeguarding both private and public properties along a vulnerable waterfront floodplain, especially as the region faces increasingly severe weather events that threaten infrastructure and strain water management systems.

 The Caladh Avenue Development Concept drawings were presented at the Committee of Council Meeting on October 7, 2024.
-Public may provide input on these conceptional drawings until October 21, 2024, Please contact the Town Hall directly at 902-485-4372, in person at 40 Water Street or by emailing: iain.macisaac@townofpictou.ca
+Public input was gathered at that time.
+Questions maybe directed to Pictou Town Hall directly at 902-485-4372, in person at 40 Water Street or by emailing: iain.macisaac@townofpictou.ca

 Market Wharf Breakwater and Marina Construction Project